Persian Cat Facts – Personality, Characteristics, Quality & Traits

 Persian cats are easily recognized by their long-haired coat and round face with a short muzzle.
 Known as the Persian Longhair in English-speaking countries, they are called Iranian cats in the Middle East and Shirazi Cats in Iran, named after the city of Shiraz in Persia.

-The first documented ancestors of Persian cats were brought to Italy from Iran (historically Persia) around 1620.
+In 1620, traders brought Persian cats from Iran to Italy.
 While the exact details of their origin remain a mystery, many long-haired cats were depicted in ancient hieroglyphics.
 As their popularity grew, Persian cats were introduced to Europe, where breeding began in Italy and France.
 They debuted at the world’s first organized cat show in London in 1871 and later gained popularity in the United States in the early 1900s.

 Grooming and Care of Persian Cats